johndunne2019/pands-project/README.md

 **Box_Plot.py**

-This script is adapted the script from the example I read here: https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.DataFrame.boxplot.html.
+This script is adapted the script from the example I read here: http://cmdlinetips.com/2018/03/how-to-make-boxplots-in-python-with-pandas-and-seaborn/.
 The script plots a box plot of the data set grouping the 3 species of iris flower by the 4 attributes- petal width, petal lenght, sepal width and sepal lenght. pandas.read is used to read in the data set and I used the dataframe.boxplot function within pandas to plot the box plot of the data set.
-Further information on dataframe.plot came be read here: https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.DataFrame.boxplot.html.
+Further information on dataframe.boxplot came be read here: https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.DataFrame.boxplot.html.
 I set the plot to show the data by species and I used pyplot.show() within matplotlib to show the box plot to the screen.

 ## References